 I'm Director of the Teaching, Learning, and Technology Center at Purchase College SUNY.
 I spend my time supporting course design and faculty development programming, promoting the development of virtual and physical learning spaces for campus, and generally assisting faculty in their adoption of innovative instructional approaches.
-My team and I are assembling a suite of open source and Web 2.0 tools, built around the college's adoption of Moodle as our learning management system in 2009 and our recent addition of Mahara ePortfolios, to support Purchase's strategic goal of becoming a learner-centered institution with documented student learning.
+My team and I are assembling a suite of open source and Web 2.0 tools, built around the college's adoption of Moodle as our learning management system in 2009 and our addition of Mahara ePortfolios, to support Purchase's strategic goal of becoming a learner-centered institution with documented student learning.
 I've consulted with a number of SUNY and non-SUNY campuses on their adoption of Moodle, and am involved in several SUNY groups and initiatives, such as DOODLE (the directors of online and distance education for SUNY) and the FACT2 Teaching and Learning task force.

 I teach in and recently became coordinator for the Science in the Modern World program, a science seminar for non-scientists that is part of our first-year program.
 I also teach an online course at Purchase on the Search for Life in the Universe.